markgw/uh-nlp2021/docs/week1/index.md

 **NB: The contents, including the assignments, on this page can change up until the end of the first lecture.**

 This day has two parts.
 The first is a short introduction to the Python 3 programming language.
-We assume a good general programmin knowledge.
+We assume a good general programming knowledge.
 This mean e.g. background in the Java programming language, on the level of Introduction to Programming (Ohjelmoinnin perusteet) and Advanced Programming (Ohjelmoinnin jatkokurssi) as taught at the department.
 For those who are already familiar with Python, this part serves as a refresher.

 The second part is about installing some required third party libraries and verifying they work by doing some simple NLP tasks that are common as the initial stages in NLP pipelines.

 **Even if you are very familiar with Python, you should read everything onwards from the section "Installing stuff" since the following sections contain the marked assignments of this week**.
 At the same time, skimming through the document might be useful even if you've used Python before.

 > Sections that look like this designate assignments.
 While it's advisable to try out all examples, at the minimum work through these.
-This week only, assignments that look like this are not returned to Moodle.
+This week only, some assignments that look like this are not returned to Moodle.

 This week only, the page also contains assignments that look like shown below.
 Any such assignments are graded and count towards your course outcome.
-In the following weeks, all assignments are marked and as such the above notice will not be given.
+In the following weeks, all assignments are marked and no distinction is made in the instructions between marked (submitted) and unmarked assignments.

 > **MARKED ASSIGNMENT**
 >
 >This is an example of an assignment you are expected to return to Moodle for grading.

+{:toc}

+## Part 1: Introduction to Python

 Note that the following is not a complete description of the Python programming language.
 You are expected to consult additional resources during the course.
 The official Python documentation is an excellent starting point.
 In addition, you might wish to consult the ebook [A whirlwind tour of Python](https://jakevdp.github.io/WhirlwindTourOfPython/), from which this document borrows heavily.
 In addition, you'll want to consult the NLTK book and NLTK documentation during the latter days.

-## On Python 2 and Python 3
+### On Python 2 and Python 3

 Python currently exists in two different flavors, Python 2 and Python 3.
 For all relevant purposes, **you should only be writing Python 3** unless you find yourself in exceptional circumstances.
 Python 2 will only receive one final update in the Summer of 2020, after which not even security patches will be released.